-We do not stock coal products, nor do we stock softwood or seasoned logs (only kiln dried logs), but they are included in this chart for comparison purposes.
+We do not stock coal products, nor do we stock softwood or seasoned logs (only kiln dried logs).
+They are included in this chart for comparison purposes.

-This chart compares the cost in pence per kWh of the same range of fuels shown in the density chart above.
+This chart compares the cost in pence per kilowatt hour (kWh) of the same range of fuels shown in the density chart above.

-Price per kWh is the best way to compare the cost of heat generated by different fuels whether logs, coal, gas or electricity.
+Price per kilowatt hour (kWh) is the best way to compare the cost of heat generated by different fuels, whether logs, coal, gas or electricity.

-This is a scatter chart which enables you to see where any particular fuel sits in comparison to other fuels on a cost/density basis.
+This scatter chart lets you see where any particular fuel sits in comparison to other fuels on a cost/density basis.

 It is immediately clear that all forms of wood briquettes lay in a similar price range (pence per kWh) to fossil fuel coal products.
 Whilst coal products are denser and will burn longer, there are plenty of good reasons to look for sustainable alternatives.

-Traditional logs are of a lower density and higher moisture content than wood briquettes so tend to have a higher cost per kWh than wood briquettes and a shorter burn time.
+Traditional logs are lower density and higher moisture content than wood briquettes.
+So they tend to have a higher cost per kWh than wood briquettes and a shorter burn time.